Medical Devices

 VHP Expertise from the Inventor, Applied to Your Challenge

-The engagement model is flexible.
-License the SteriFlex platform for in-house sterilization.
-Partner on a private-label basis for your branded sterilization service.
-Or explore a deeper strategic collaboration that leverages PuroGen's complete technology portfolio.
+We work with device manufacturers and contract sterilization organizations to design, build, validate, and commission custom VHP systems.
+The engagement model is flexible: license the SteriFlex platform for in-house sterilization, partner on a private-label basis, or explore a deeper strategic collaboration that leverages PuroGen's complete technology portfolio.

 Device Manufacturers